Lumière d’été

 The third setting is the construction site, which is filled with images of industrial strength: towers, cable cars, giant lifts, railroads, and the dam that’s being built.
 The people there are straightforward and hard working, and their foremost representative is Julien, a handsome young engineer with exemplary manners, recently arrived from Paris.
 The dam is a metaphor for the French Resistance – one is a barrier against water, the other a barrier against fascism.
 The site is served by a railroad and is full of explosions, just as the Resistance was engaged in sabotaging German rail transport, sometimes with explosives.
 The Resistance drew its ranks largely from the working class, including labor unions, and the construction workers in Lumière d’été are portrayed sympathetically, contributing to society in a way that the bourgeoisie and aristocrats do not.

-As the plot heats up, the major characters come together in a costume ball at the château.
-A grand party might be a strange metaphor for an occupied country in the midst of a world war, except that it mixes chaos, heightened emotions, and people posing in exaggerated roles that reveal something of their true selves.
+As the plot heats up, the characters come together in a costume ball at the château.
+A grand party might be a strange metaphor for an occupied country in the midst of a world war, except that it mixes chaos, heightened emotions, and people posing in exaggerated roles that reveal their true selves.
 Patrice and Cri-Cri dress in baroque costumes of the French nobility.
 Monsieur Martinet claims to be William Tell, though the apple on his head actually makes him the son of the Swiss hero, a famous shooting target.
-Julien, significantly, wears no costume – he’s not pretending to be anyone else.
+Julien, significantly, wears no costume and doesn’t pretend to be anyone else.
 Fantasy eventually must give way to reality, and the last scene brings everyone together at the dam.
 Roland dies of a chest injury caused by driving drunk, Patrice dies a coward’s death while trying to kill Julien, and Julien wins Michèle’s heart and walks off with her at the end.
-Throughout Lumière d’été all sectors of society are closely interrelated, as in reality they’re all joined under foreign occupation, but the ending tells us that France belongs to the people who are working to save her… that is, to the Resistance.
+Throughout Lumière d’été all sectors of society are closely interrelated, as they are under the reality of foreign occupation, but the ending tells us that France belongs to the people who are working to save her… that is, to the Resistance.

 CONNECTIONS: